 Think carefully about what actions you need to take to achieve your vision

-As with anything we do in life, there will be obstacles to your customer’s success.
-And you will need to be very honest about what they are at his point.
+As with anything we do in life, there will be obstacles to your customers' success.
+And you will need to be very honest about what they are at this point.